riteshvvarma/ritesh-devops-training/README.md

-This is the initial code
+This is the initial code \n
 Added code in dev branch